-But, the time has come for us to take a huge leap of faith that those of you that want to be able to implement and manage a pretty robust, collaborative, on-the-fly editorial calendar will be helped with this extremely detailed step-by-step guide I’m putting together.
-And those of you who would rather have someone implement and manage a system for you…well…hi.
+But, the time has come for us to take a huge leap of faith that those of you that want to be able to implement and manage a pretty robust, collaborative, on-the-fly editorial calendar will be helped with this extremely detailed step-by-step guide I’ve put together.
+And those of you who would rather have someone implement and manage a system for you … well … hi.

-As I said, I first was drawn to setting up our editorial calendars on Trello because of a few features and frameworks that make the system exactly what I was looking for to take the post-it notes off the wall and task-lists & calendars out of my brain.
+As I said, I was first drawn to setting up our editorial calendars on Trello because of a few features and frameworks that make the system exactly what I was looking for to take the post-it notes off the wall and the task-lists and calendars out of my brain.

-With a virtual team that is strewn across the planet and a client list that reaches to the same corners, it was imperative to have an editorial calendar that would allow multiple people to access, change the assignments, and communicate with each other without having to wait for syncs and uploads.
+With a virtual team that is strewn across the planet and a client list that reaches to the same corners of the world, it was imperative to have an editorial calendar that would allow multiple people to access the boards, change the assignments, and communicate with each other without having to wait for syncs and uploads.

 But I am a person who is easily overwhelmed by choice and find that the simplest solutions are often the most used.
 Sure, those robust systems are great for telling everyone what to do with every single aspect and thought, but that isn’t how creation and creativity work.

-Trello breaks their entire process down to three basic components:
+Trello breaks their entire process down into three basic components:

-Yes, there are other features you can use or enable (more on that later), but you can also get by just by using these.
+Yes, there are other features you can use or enable (more on that later), but you can also get by just by using these components.
 We did for the first iteration of our calendar systems.